 With a new sticker affixed and majority of the labeling in Japanese, I tried this drink and thought the Wonda did live up to its slogan of “Wonderful Coffee.”
 This drink has the right balance of coffee and sweetness.
 Enough coffee flavor with some expected bitterness but with just the right amount of sweetness.
 The appearance is dark so I’m assuming very little to no cream.
 Probably my top pick overall.

 A hot day in Kyoto warranted two drinks in order to keep cool.
 After walking from the Saga Arashiyama station to the Togetsukyo Bridge, I got an European black coffee via the Georgia brand.
 Nothing special, but because the day was just beginning, I didn’t want anything with cream that might spoil in the heat of the day.

 Seems like my coffee picks are suiting my tastes more and more.
 Today’s pick is Suntory Premium Boss “The Mild.”
 And yes, I guess I like my coffee mild since I like this drink.
 It’s not too sweet, mildly bitter, but more importantly, it tastes like coffee.
 I easily finished this drink in no time.

 Today brings Tully’s Coffee Barista’s Latte.
 For whatever reason, I was thinking of a Starbucks drink full of sugar and cream.
 Not the case at all.
 This is espresso and some kind of creamer.
 Smoother than a straight up black coffee and with a muted bitterness.
 I just need to adjust my expectation for this drink.
 I’d get again instead of a coffee.

 Today featured a double hit.
 Sure, I was fatigued by the constant on-the-go.
 But really, the opportunity and experience of trying a new drink couldn’t go unpassed.
-The first drink was more for thirst purposes, but I think I found my favorite canned drink in this maroon can.
-The Georgia European is slightly sweetened and […]

 While I’m thankful that there are many coin laundry services available in Japan, especially nearby our hotel in Kyoto, be warned that your clothes may shrink.
 That’s what happened to my pants.
 There can be no other reason why my pants have gotten tighter during this trip.
 That’s my story, and I’m sticking with it. 😉